alexertech/greyhat_blog/README.md

   - Add checkbox to enable / disable if a post should be public

 - Comments
-  - Allow comments in posts
+  - ✅ Allow comments in posts
+  - Add email notifications for new comments
+  - Add CAPTCHA as an additional spam protection measure